marcusbianchi/credit_analysis/README.md

 OBS: This test version is using host network and shouldn't be used in production.

-## Local Deployment Procedure with Docker Compose
+## Deployment Procedure with Docker Compose

 You will need an AWS account with:
 - DynamoDB Table Configured